MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/04/devtools.md

 #### Proper error stack traces for Wasm debugging

-In Microsoft Edge version 90 or earlier, DevTools only displayed generic Wasm references in the Error stack traces.
+In Microsoft Edge version 90 or earlier, DevTools only displayed generic Wasm references in Error stack traces.
+In Microsoft Edge version 91 or later, DevTools resolves inline function requests and displays the source location in Error stack traces for Wasm debugging.
+To learn more about Error stack traces in the **Console**, navigate to [error][DevtoolsConsoleApiError].

+[DevtoolsConsoleApiError]: https://docs.microsoft.com/microsoft-edge/devtools-guide-chromium/console/api#error "error - Console API reference | Microsoft Docs"

 In Microsoft Edge version 91 or later, DevTools resolves inline function requests and displays proper error stack traces for Wasm debugging.

 :::row:::